Joseph Kalang Tie: Return to Terengganu

 On 2 December 2015, Joseph signs for Terengganu FA for his second spell to the club.

 Pahang

-On 15 December 2016, Joseph signed another Super League club Pahang, on a one-year contract.
+On 15 December 2016, Joseph signed for another Super League club Pahang, on a one-year contract.
 He was handed the number 17 jersey ahead of the 2017 season.
 He made his official debut for the club on 21 January 2017 during the Super League season opener against Perak, which the match ended with a 1–1 draw.

 On 18 February 2017, Joseph scored his first goal for the club in the 66th minute as part of a 6–1 home victory against Penang in the league matches.

 Selangor

 On 20 November 2017, Joseph signed as a free agent for Selangor on a one-year contract, which had the option of being extended depending on his performance for the club.

+Kuching FA/Kuching City FC

+After concluding his contract with Selangor, Joseph returned to his home state Sarawak and joined Kuching FA, a Malaysia M3 League club on 3 January 2019.
+With Kuching FA, he helped the team promoted to 2020 Malaysia Premier League by finishing second in the 2019 season; ironically defeating and relegating his old team Sarawak FA in the promotion/relegation playoffs, with Joseph scoring one of the goals in the 3-1 win.

+Joseph continued to play for the team as Kuching, rebranded as Kuching City in 2022, finished in the top half of the Premier League in each of the 3 seasons (2020,2021 and 2022), and played for the first time in the newly expanded Super League in 2023.
+Joseph also had captained the team in the latter seasons.

+He announced his retirement from professional football on 3 April 2024, citing his physical struggle to cope with competitive football at the age of 37.